 The last year has impacted many aspects of our lives.
-Furlough, working from home, lockdown after lockdown – they have all taken their toll, not least on our wellbeing and mental health.
+Furlough, working from home, lockdown after lockdown – they’ve all taken their toll, not least on our wellbeing and mental health.

 What the events of the last year have also done, however, is highlight the importance of employee wellbeing in the workplace.

-While employee wellbeing isn’t a new concept, more and more companies are now starting to realise just how big a shift in performance can be generated from investing in their team’s welfare.
+While employee wellbeing isn’t a new concept, more and more companies are now starting to realise just how big a shift in performance they can see by investing in their team’s welfare.

 We’re not talking about paying the biggest wages or having the nicest company car.
 It’s about making sure your employees feel heard and valued, and that you are supporting them in any and every way that you can.
 To help you do just, that we’ve compiled our top 10 tips on how to improve employee wellbeing.

 So first of all, how do we define employee wellbeing?